Cable Links, Annuli and Sutured Floer homology: Abstract

 \section{Abstract}

 We apply sutured Floer homology techniques to study the knot and link Floer homologies of various links with annuli embedded in their exteriors.
-Our main results include, for large $n$, characterizations of links with the same link Floer homology as $(m,mn)$-cables of $L$-space knots, or the same knot Floer homology as $(2,2n)$-cables of $L$-space knots.
-These yield some new link detection results.
+Our main results include, for large $m$, characterizations of links with the same link Floer homology as $(n,nm)$-cables of $L$-space knots or the same knot Floer homology as $(2,2m)$-cables of $L$-space knots.
+Note that Knot Floer homology carries less grading data than Link Floer homology, so the latter characterizations are stronger than former.
+These characterizations yield some new link detection results.